Search⌘ K

 Foundation models

-Traditionally, AI models were designed from scratch for narrow, specialized tasks like spam detection, language translation, or image classification.
+Traditionally, AI models were designed from scratch for specific, narrow tasks, such as spam detection, language translation, or image classification.
 They worked well but lacked flexibility—you had to build a new model for every new job.

 The term “foundation model” emerged precisely because AI now extends beyond language alone, spanning various domains such as vision, audio, and multimodal applications.
 The diversity of these models underscores their expansive capabilities and potential.